Introduction

 Q: How can anxiety be managed?

-Mindfulness, breathing exercises, therapy (like CBT), regular exercise, a balanced diet, and proper sleep can help manage anxiety.
+Mindfulness, breathing exercises, therapy (like CBT), regular exercise, a balanced diet, and proper sleep can help manage it.

 Q: What is the difference between normal anxiety and anxiety disorder?